Character Creation

 • Starting Bonus: Add 1 die to Charm, then add 1 to either Power or Sage

-• Starting Talent: Captivating Performance - Once per Rotation, you can use your Charm instead of Might, Power, or Swiftness for a single attack roll.
+• Starting Talent: Captivating Performance — Once per Round, you can use your Charm instead of Might, Power, or Swiftness for a single attack roll.

 Shade